History Curriculum Statement of Intent

 - Staff CPD

 We have informative CPD that develop the skills and knowledge of teaching staff.
 Where appropriate, this is shared with other schools within the borough, any knowledge gained from such meetings is brought back to the school.
+Staff also have membership to the Historical Association, providing valuable subject knowledge, including informative podcasts.
+These short podcasts allow teachers to build on their specific subject knowledge in a time-effective, engaging manner while taking staff workload into consideration.

 - Children will know more, remember more and understand more about History.